rkretzschmar/onesky-fetch/README.md

 # OneSky Fetch [![Build Status](https://travis-ci.org/rkretzschmar/onesky-fetch.svg?branch=master)](https://travis-ci.org/rkretzschmar/onesky-fetch) [![npm version](https://badge.fury.io/js/onesky-fetch.svg)](https://badge.fury.io/js/onesky-fetch)
-An npm package that provides you with a simple promise API, that fetches languages and translations from the OneSky REST API.
+An npm package that provides you with a simple promise API, that fetches languages and translations from the OneSky REST API and can also upload files to it.

 ## Installation
 ```